 As a comprehensive human services organization that serves the entire community, JFCS works to ensure that older Louisvillians can lead safe and independent lives in their homes and communities.
 One area where the nonprofit continues to lead the way is in offering safe, reliable, cost-effective transportation solutions for older adults through our Passport Around Louisville Service (PALS) and its partner program JOY!Ride which enables Jewish seniors to attend Jewish holiday and community programming.
 Last year alone, these programs provided more than 6,000 rides!

 For people like 86 year old Rita, a widow, living alone in an apartment with children who do not live in Louisville, “The peace of mind that PALS drivers are there to make sure she is getting dropped off and picked up safely is a huge blessing,” said her daughter Susan.

-“The reality is that in every neighborhood in Louisville an older adult is struggling to stay connected to the people and places that are most important to them,” said Naomi Malka, Director of the JFCS PALS program.
+“The reality is that in every neighborhood in Louisville an older adult is struggling to stay connected to the people and places that are most important to them,” said Naomi Malka, Older Adult Therapist.
 “We are calling on our community to help us change that by volunteering.
 A car and an hour or two a month are all it takes.”
 PALS is a service that is always growing, and we cannot meet the needs of our seniors with our paid drivers, we need a dedicated and flexible volunteer corps that can help.
 “It is not just about driving the seniors; it is about getting a chance to sit with someone for 20-30 minutes and hear their stories.
-You can brighten up their day which is so important,” says Kim Toebbe, volunteer coordinator for JFCS.
+You can brighten up their day which is so important,” says Kim Toebbe, Volunteer Coordinator for JFCS.